boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

    - Additional Information: See {{?RFC3031}} for the MPLS label structure.
 See the list of MPLS label types assigned by IANA at [https://www.iana.org/assignments/mpls-label-values].
 * NEW:
    - Description: This field identifies the control protocol that allocated the top-of-stack label.
 Values for this field are listed in the MPLS label type registry.
-   - Additional Information: See {{?RFC3031}} for the MPLS label structure.
-See https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-mpls-label-type.
+   - Additional Information: See the list of MPLS label types assigned by IANA at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-mpls-label-type].
+See {{?RFC3031}} for the MPLS label structure.

 ## forwardingStatus